DermyO/AE_ProMPS/README.md

 # AE_ProMPS

+Requirement :
+- You need to install tensorflow.

+If you want to communicate with the Matlab module you need also:
+- YARP
+- To install the matlab module: https://github.com/misaki43/Multimodal-prediction-of-intention-with-ProMPs/tree/VTSFE.

+Information:
-The connector.py is a programm that uses YARP to communicate with a Matlab module present in this specific branch : https://github.com/misaki43/Multimodal-prediction-of-intention-with-ProMPs/tree/VTSFE.
+The connector.py is a programm that uses YARP to communicate with a Matlab module.

 By using this Matlab module with the current Python files, you can model, generate and recognize whole-body movements.
 Moreover you can predict the continuation of an initiate whole-body movement.